kumuluz/kumuluzee-amqp/README.md

 KumuluzEE AMQP project for development of messaging applications.

-KumuluzEE AMQP enables you to easily send and recieve messages.
-We will be using the RabbitMQ implementation in this example.
+KumuluzEE AMQP enables you to easily send and recieve messages over the AMQP protocol.
+Currenty it includes the RabbitMQ-based implementation.
 The RabbitMQ documentation can be found [here](https://www.rabbitmq.com/).

 ## Usage

-You can enable KumuluzEE RabbitMQ support by adding the following dependency to pom.xml:
+You can enable KumuluzEE AMQP RabbitMQ support by adding the following dependency to pom.xml:
 ```xml
 <dependency>
     <groupId>com.kumuluz.ee.amqp</groupId>